apache/openwhisk/docs/reference.md

 OpenWhisk has a few system limits, including how much memory an action can use and how many action invocations are allowed per minute.

 **Note:** This default limits are for the open source distribution; production deployments like IBM Cloud Functions likely have higher limits.
-As an operator or developer you can change some of the limits using [ansible inventory variables](../ansible/README.md#changing-limits).
+As an operator or developer you can change some of the limits using [Ansible inventory variables](../ansible/README.md#changing-limits).

 The following table lists the default limits for actions.